Start9Labs/electrs-wrapper/docs/integrations/sparrow/guide.md

     ![Electrum Server](./assets/sparrow1.png)

 1. Enter your electrs Tor address (found in your Embassy's electrs service page, under "Interfaces"), removing the "http://" prefix.
-Enable "Use Proxy" and then enter "127.0.0.1" for the address and "9050" for the port.
+Sparrow ships with a built in tor, which it will automatically use once you entered a .onion into the Electrum server URL text field, so ensure that "Use Proxy" is disabled.

     ![Server Setup](./assets/sparrow2.png)